peinser/pyconiq/README.md

 # the merchant identifier.
 merchant = pyconiq.merchant()

+# Alternatively, the merchant can be generated as.
+merchant = pyconiq.merchant(merchant_id="YourMerchantIdentifier")

 # Second, we need a QR code that is associated with our PoS (point of sale).
 # In this case, the identifier of the PoS is `test`.
 qr = pyconiq.qr.static(merchant=merchant, pos=point_of_sale_id)